vinodkd/halo/doc/UserGuide.md

             System.out.println(\"hello world\");
         }

-1. Nodes can be backquoted (similar to ruby et al) to represent execution in the underlying base platform, eg, the OS, like so:
+1. Nodes can be backquoted (similar to ruby et al) to represent execution in the underlying base platform, e.g., the OS, like so:

         :fakebash {
             `echo hello world`